 - “Multiple values”: End-users can choose 0, 1 or several values for the same field.

 - “Mandatory” must have a value.
-It can not be empty when a user create or edit a document.
+It can't be empty when a user creates or edits a document.

 - “Hidden” will not be displayed to the contributors and readers and contributors will not be able to edit it.
 Hidden fields are only visible by the library administrators in a dedicated section when they edit a document.

 Note: You can't choose a mandatory/read-only property or a mandatory/hidden property at the same time.